tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

 ### `opds:since` and `opds:until` - When does my loan expire?

-The date attributes are OPTIONAL in an `opds:status` tag.
+The date attributes are OPTIONAL in an `opds:status` element.
 They are used to help the patron plan for the future.

 * If `opds:state` is `available`, then `opds:since` is the time at